-With the right approach in place, your organization’s change efforts can be successful.
-The key is knowing which steps to take, who to work with and how to proceed.
+With the right change management strategy in place, your organization’s business transformation efforts can be successful.
+The key is knowing which steps to take, who to work with, and how to proceed.

 Today, we’re sharing the key components of an organizational change management strategy.
 With this blueprint, you’ll be ready to tackle any enterprise-wide adjustments, setting the stage for continued growth.

 What is Change Management?